Blog The Different Types of Drip Tip Materials: An Overview

 The Different Types of Drip Tip Materials: An Overview

 Are you looking to buy a new drip tip?
-If you are but aren’t sure what material to get, then this blog is made for you.
-In it, we explain each material’s pros and cons and what they are best suited for.
-So if you’re ready to get down to the grain and read about each material, read on.
+If you are but aren’t sure what drip tip material to go with, then this blog is made for you.
+We’re breaking down the most common materials used in drip tips, what makes each one unique, and which might be the best drip tip material for your vaping style.
+So if you’re ready to get down to the grain (literally), keep reading.

 Delrin